steeve7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script that counts the number of directories and sub-directories in the current directory. a script that displays the 10 newest files in the current directory.
 Display lines containing the pattern “root” from the file /etc/passwd.
-Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd.
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.